btmartin721/ClineHelpR/README.md

 You will need all your raster files in one directory, with no other files.
 E.g., the 19 BioClim layers from https://worldclim.org/.
 The rasters also all need to be the same extent and resolution.
 If you got them all from WorldClim, they should all be the same.
 But if you add layers from other sources you'll need to resample the ones that don't fit.

 See my scripts/prepareRasters.R script for examples of how to prepare layers that are different.
 If you get an error loading the rasters into a stack, this is the problem and you will need to resample some rasters.

+Also of note, the raster layers load in alphabetical order of filenames.
+So if you want to e.g. load a categorical layer first, prepend an earlier letter to the filename.

-You will also need a file with sample information.
+You will need a file with sample information.
 This file should be four comma-delimited columns in a specific order:

 1. IndividualIDs
 2. PopulationIDs
 3. Latitude (in decimal degrees)
 4. Longitude (in decimal degrees)

+You will get an error if one or more of your samples falls on an NA value for any of your input rasters.
+If this happens, just remove the offending individual(s) from the sample.file file and re-run prepare_rasters().
+The error message will print out a list of individuals with NA values in each raster layer.

 Then you can run prepare_rasters():